nesemu/NESemu/README.md

 `./NESEmu romfile`

-NESEmu supports any ROM utilizing iNES Mapper 000.
+NESEmu supports any ROM utilizing iNES Mapper 000 001 or 002.
 In addition, due to an SDL bug on macOS, the window does not accept mouse input during the game, so the program must be closed externally.

 ### Future Plans

-The next goals for NESEmu are adding APU emulation to output audio, as well as adding support for mapper 001 to support a much wider library of games.
+The next goals for NESEmu are adding APU emulation to output audio.
+In fact a third party audio library has already been implemented in the APU branch but we would very much like to write our own APU.